2026 Volkswagen Virtus Every Variant Explained

 Prices may change at any time.
 For the latest and most accurate Virtus prices, please visit the Virtus Price Page.

-The Comfortline is a deliberately stripped variant used to anchor the price, and the ₹2.96 lakh gap to the Highline tells you everything about how much has been left out.
+The Comfortline feels like a stripped variant used to anchor the price, and the roughly ₹2.96 lakh gap to the Highline tells you exactly how much is left out.

-It is also the only MT variant with a sub-₹11 lakh price tag in the Virtus range.
+Notably, it's the only sub-₹11 lakh MT option in the range.

 | Category | Specs |